-Compress images and video before uploading.
-Large images take much longer to load and slow page speed.
-Moreover, with responsive design applications, a large uncompressed image may work great on desktop, but to display on a phone it must be downloaded and resized on a mobile browser and network.
+Compress images and videos before uploading.
+Large images take much longer to load and slow page speeds.
+Moreover, with responsive design applications, a large uncompressed image may work great on a desktop, but to display on a phone it must be downloaded and resized on a mobile browser and network.
 This process is a major hang-up, and can easily be avoided with a compressed image.

 Step #4: Repeat, Iterate & Improve

 Most IT departments handle basic tasks like image compression with ease.
 So, why is web application performance trending in the wrong direction?
 It is because end-user experience is continually ignored.
-Applications must be treated like a super car, even minor alterations can have negative impact on overall performance.
-Develop a holistic strategy, stick to it and continuously improve.
+Applications must be treated like a supercar, even minor alterations can have a negative impact on overall performance.
+Develop a holistic strategy, stick to it, and continuously improve.